What you need to know about the IRS annual 401(k) audit requirement

 What is a 401(k) audit?

 A 401(k) plan audit is a review of your company's qualified plan by a third-party accounting firm to ensure the plan meets guidelines and regulations set by the IRS and the Department of Labor (DOL).
-Audits help ensure an employer is operating its plan correctly.
+Put simply, audits help ensure an employer is operating its plan correctly.
 They review the information provided on a plan’s Form 5500 and financial statements to verify accuracy.

 What are the 401(k) audit requirements?

 A 401(k) plan is required to undergo an audit if it’s a “large” plan for Form 5500 purposes.
-Starting with the 2023 plan year, this means plans with more than 100 eligible participants with a balance as of the first day of the plan year (including terminated participants with a balance remaining in the plan) must undergo an annual audit.
+Plans with more than 100 participants with a balance as of the first day of the plan year (including terminated participants with a balance remaining in the plan) must undergo an annual audit.
 These plans must also file certain financial statements with their annual Form 5500 filing.

 Limited scope audits

-Starting on December 15, 2021, auditors must comply with new rules related to limited scope audits under the Statement on Auditing Standards No. 136 (SAS 136).
-SAS 136 significantly revises the scope of a plan audit.
-It also requires employers to provide additional information and documentation to the auditors.
+Auditors must comply with rules related to limited-scope audits under the Statement on Auditing Standards No. 136 (SAS 136).
+SAS 136 significantly revises the scope of a plan audit and requires employers to provide additional information and documentation to the auditors.

 Employers sponsoring plans may continue to use limited scope audits.
 But under SAS 136, they are now referred to as "ERISA Section 103(a)(3)(C) audits" and no longer have a scope limitation.
 Instead of the auditor issuing a disclaimer of opinion, it now issues an opinion with two parts: